 Can you watch the eclipse with a welding helmet?

 It’s a question that drives you nuts, right?

-I know you have a bit of confusion about safety and worried about is it safe.
+I know you have a bit of confusion about the safety and worried about is it safe.
 Well, let’s face it.

 Of course, you can use it.
 According to NASA, you can only use welder helmets that have a Shade 12 or higher.
-In a word, you could use it as an alternative of eclipse glasses.
+In a word, you could use it as an alternative to eclipse glasses.